 Congress addressed this problem through two measures — the Student Right to Know Act of 1991, which requires college and universities to track crimes on campus and to report them to local police, and the Campus Sexual Assault Victims’ Bill of Rights of 1992, which provides criminal justice remedies for victims of sexual assault.

-While fraternities promote self-improvement, they can also present an environment which promulgates negative stereotypes, dangerous attitudes, and abuse of alcohol and/or other drugs.
+While fraternities promote self-improvement, they can also present an environment that promotes negative stereotypes, dangerous attitudes, and abuse of alcohol and/or other drugs.
 The result is that more college gang rapes occur at fraternity chapter houses than any other college location.

 From swastikas painted on doors and threatening telephone calls to violent personal attacks, the prevalence of hate crimes is increasing on college campuses.
 Colleges endeavor to assemble diverse student bodies and, for many students, this is their first true interaction with people of different cultural, religious, racial and socio-economic backgrounds, as well as different sexual orientations.
 When tolerance is challenged, violent expressions of contempt can result.